wq2012/SpectralCluster/README.md

 To use this feature, you can specify the `max_spectral_size` argument when constructing the `SpectralClusterer` object.
 For example, if you set `max_spectral_size=200`, then the Laplacian matrix can be at most `200 * 200`.

+But please note that setting `max_spectral_size` may cause degradations of the final clustering quality.
+So please use this feature wisely.

 ### Constrained spectral clustering

 ![turn-to-diarize-diagram](https://raw.githubusercontent.com/wq2012/SpectralCluster/master/resources/turn-to-diarize.png)